slbsh/iterlist/README.md

 `O(1)` pretty much everything (at and around the cursor).
 Originally made it for [Shard](https://github.com/shard-org/shard), but thought it could be useful to someone else.

+**Now Featuring:** the `atomic` module!
+Are you bored of performant data structures?
+Do you want to do some lock-free shenanigans?
+*slaps hood*
+Well this baby's now `Send + Sync` and can mutate atomically across threads!

 ## Example

 ```rust